nuntius-rex/RxSavingsSol-Challenge-API/README.md

 ```

 It should then be viewable at http://localhost:3000.

 Sample Test: http://localhost:3000/?lat=38.887844&lng=-94.851011

 ### Setting Up and Running the MySQL Version

 Using a MySQL client, create a database and run the pharmacies.sql script from the _requirements folder to setup the relevant "pharmacies" table.
-In the index_MySQL_version.js file, you will need to change the password and database name to match the database and your connection credentials.
+In the index_MySQL_version.js file, you will need to change the credentials, such as the username, password and database name to match the database and your connection credentials.
 This will be located at the top of the index_MySQL_version.js script.

 ```
 var con = mysql.createConnection({
     host: "localhost",
-    user: "root",
+    user: "YOUR_USERNAME",
     password: "YOUR_PASSWORD",
     database: "YOUR_DATABASE"
 });